The First Expandable Macs and Portable Macs

 A/UX, Apple's First Unix

 Instead of an ordinary window manager like CDE, Apple ported the Finder to A/UX and made the Macintosh Toolbox available to application developers.
 This allowed them to create Unix apps that looked like Mac apps.
-Apple released this new Unix, called A/UX in 1989.
+Apple released this new Unix, called A/UX, in 1989.
 It was not meant as a consumer OS, and it cost Apple hundreds of thousands of dollars to license the Unix name and code.
 Apple sold A/UX for slightly less than US$1,000 and only bundled it with one computer, the Workgroup Server 95 (1992).

-The office suite never caught on, but another product that Claris released was ClarisWorks.
+The office suite never caught on, but another product that Claris released was ClarisWorks, which required System 7.

-Originally devised by two developers as an alternative to the clunky integrated suites available from Microsoft and Beagle Bros., what would become ClarisWorks was acquired from StyleWorks (the company had already developed GSWorks for the Apple IIGS) and rechristened ClarisWorks.
+Originally devised by two developers as an alternative to the clunky integrated suites available from Microsoft and Beagle Bros., what would become ClarisWorks was acquired from StyleWorks (the company had previously developed GSWorks for the Apple IIGS) and rechristened ClarisWorks.

 The Mac Portable

 In order to fit all of these features into a portable enclosure, the Mac Portable was much heavier than comparable DOS machines.
-It weighed nearly 16 pounds, was 4" deep, and cost US$6,500.
+It weighed nearly 16 pounds, was 4″ deep, and cost US$6,500.

 It failed to sell well.